Thrum Beta Channel

 to report what you find.

-they're parameterized over VERSION and the release branch.
+parameterized over VERSION and the release branch.

 What this is